korpling/machina-callida/README.md

 ## Documentation
 ### Changelog
-To update the changelog, use: `git log --oneline --decorate --color > CHANGELOG`
+To update the changelog, use: `git log --oneline --decorate > CHANGELOG`